glutanimate/image-occlusion-enhanced/README.md

 - **Synchronization between I/O Editor and Anki's editor window**
     + when creating a new I/O note, the add-on will now try to keep some fields synchronized with Anki's note editor.
 This makes it easier to alternate between I/O and other note types.
         * The following fields are currently synchronized: *Tags*, *Sources*
-        * In practice this means that if your regular note type (e.g. basic) has a *Sources* field, then I/O will copy the value of that field over and copy it back when new I/O notes have been generated
+        * In practice this means that if your regular note type (e.g. basic) has a *Sources* field, then I/O will copy the value of that field over when it's launched and copy it back when new I/O notes have been generated
 - **Remember last used directory**
     + I/O will now try to set the file selection directory based on the last used directory